isabella232/stacki-hdp-bridge/README.md

 ```

 This generates the ambari.repo and hdp.repo files in the /export/HDP directory.
 Then it uses those repo files to download the
-Updates-ambari, HDP, and HDP-Utils repositories and turns them into pallets.
+ambari, HDP, and HDP-Utils repositories and turns them into pallets.
 (Combines them into an iso file which is
 what a pallet is.)

 Now wait.
 Depending on your connection to the outside world, this can take minutes to hours.
 Go to lunch.
 Do yoga and then take a nap.